So, things have changed

 During our initial research, we searched, not just for good examples of responsive organizations, but also what those organizations have in common – the characteristics that they share.
 Through extensive literature reviews and many interviews, a set of characteristics emerged.
 Figure 2 outlines these characteristics and provides a company example of each.

-We think it interesting that these seven characteristic repeatedly surfaced in our discussions and in the literature.
+We think it interesting that these 6 characteristics repeatedly surfaced in our discussions and in the literature.
 Much has been written about them individually; however, in our work, we see them as part of a holistic system that works together.

 These patterns formed the basis of the survey questions we asked.
-From these seven characteristics (which, again, were based on significant qualitative research), we formed a Responsivity Index.
-This responsivity index was then used to determine which actions taken by organizations contribute significantly to their ability to be responsive.
+From these 6 characteristics (which, again, were based on significant qualitative research), we formed a Responsivity Index that was then used to determine which actions taken by organizations contribute significantly to their ability to be responsive.

 What's the model?
 How do I build a responsive organization?